Annafavaro/PARKCELEB/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please look at the [LICENSE](LICENSE) file for details.

 ## Acknowledgments